oasis-open/openc2-jadn-software/jadn/docs/jadn-overview.md

 # JADN Overview

-JSON Abstract Data Notation (JADN) is a language-neutral, platform-neutral, and format-neutral mechanism for serializing structured data.
+JSON Abstract Data Notation (JADN) is a language-neutral, platform-neutral, and format-neutral language for representing information models and for serializing structured data.
+[RFC 3444](https://tools.ietf.org/html/rfc3444) discusses information models (IMs) and data models (DMs):
-JADN data structures are defined using the JSON document format described here.
+* An IM models data objects at a conceptual level independently of any specific implementations or protocols used to transport the data.
+* DMs are intended for implementors and include protocol-specific constructs.

+Since conceptual models can be implemented in different ways, multiple DMs can be derived from a single IM.
+An IM can be combined with a set of encoding rules to algorithmically perform data validation and serialization.
+Encoding rules supply format-specific implementation details, reducing or eliminating the need for explicit data models.

-An example data structure is shown below in various formats.
+An example data structure is shown below in several formats.
 This example, from the Protocol Buffers documentation, defines a message containing information about a person: